Guidance

 Payroll ID changes

-Each employee is required to have a unique payroll ID, often known as employee number or employee payroll number.
+Each employee should have a unique payroll ID, often known as employee number or employee payroll number.
 This will most likely appear on their payslip.
 If you have an employee working for you in more than one job, and those are on a different payroll within the same PAYE scheme, then it is important that the employee numbers or employee payroll numbers are different.

 HMRC is aware that payroll software can generate the employee numbers and therefore it is important that you understand what your software payroll ID generation process is.